 • Graphic Novella

-Group Subscriptions
+Institutional Subscriptions

 If your university, college, company, or organisation is interested in purchasing a subscription or setting up a trial, please get in touch with us at info@khabarlahariya.org or fill out this form.

-Our current roster of university subscribers includes institutions such as
+Our current roster of university subscribers includes institutions such as:

 • Stanford University